gabrielsoltz/metahub/README.md

 - Filter only the affected resources that are associated with public IPs:
 ```
-./metahub --list-findings --sh-filters RecordState=ACTIVE Title="EC2.19 Security groups should not allow unrestricted access to ports with high risk" --meta-checks --mh-filters-checks its_associated_with_public_ips=True
+./metahub --list-findings --sh-filters RecordState=ACTIVE Title="EC2.19 Security groups should not allow unrestricted access to ports with high risk" --meta-checks --mh-filters-checks its_associated_with_ips_public=True
 ```

 - Update all related AWS Security Findings to `NOTIFIED` with a Note `Ticket ID: 123`:
 ```
-./metahub --list-findings --sh-filters RecordState=ACTIVE Title="EC2.19 Security groups should not allow unrestricted access to ports with high risk" --meta-checks --mh-filters-checks its_associated_with_public_ips=True --update-findings Workflow=NOTIFIED Note="Ticket ID: 123"
+./metahub --list-findings --sh-filters RecordState=ACTIVE Title="EC2.19 Security groups should not allow unrestricted access to ports with high risk" --meta-checks --mh-filters-checks its_associated_with_ips_public=True --update-findings Workflow=NOTIFIED Note="Ticket ID: 123"
 ```

 # Usage